GeneriicName/Remote-process-killer-batch/README.md

 # Remote-process-manager-batch
-A basic remote process manager
+A basic remote process manager - short but useful